opencrypter/binance-go/README.md

 query := binance.NewCompressedTradesQuery("ETHBTC")
 response, err := sdk.Trades(query)

-// Example with all parameters query := binance.NewCompressedTradesQuery("ETHBTC").Limit(10).FromId(1).StartTime(1498793709153).EndTime(1498793709163)
-trades, err := sdk.Trades(query)
+// Example with all parameters.
+Keep in mind that you cannot use all parameters at the same time (read the official doc) query := binance.NewCompressedTradesQuery("ETHBTC").Limit(10).FromId(1).StartTime(1498793709153).EndTime(1498793709163) trades, err := sdk.Trades(query)